Red Sox vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the favorite in three of their past 10 games and won two of those contests.
+- The Red Sox have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.

 Read More About This Game